Shamanic Medicine

 The ceremony leader's assistants give us some last-minute instructions and assurances before switching off all lights and the ritual begins with us taking our portion of 'tea'.
 The Shaman starts singing the Ayahuasca songs, which he will continue doing for about six hours and for all of us individually.
 When the drug starts working, my first experiences are visual.
 I see extremely bright, colourful kaleidoscopic, imagery that constantly changes shape.
 It has octopus-like tentacles.
 First, I am in awe but after a while I am so overwhelmed and feel as if I am being consumed by it.
 I start noticing that it reacts to my thoughts and focus.
 When I focus on a single area, it immediately grows a hundred times in size and shows many new layers of geometry and colourful details.
 I can zoom in endlessly and get sucked in, endlessly.
 It is getting very claustrophobic and I almost panic.
 But I find that I can distance myself and step out of the experience by opening my eyes, moving my body, and shifting my attention to the room and other attendees.
 But this is hard and takes willpower.
 I feel sleepy and my body is numb.
 After a while I start seeing cartoonish figures who also react to my thoughts.
 They shape-shift into demonic creatures.
 Are they trying to scare me?
 When I ask the question one of them makes a funny disappointed face.
 I also see what thoughts look like when they are negative: literally like knives and lightening.
 I wonder, are these images products of my thoughts or are these visual representations of real material vibrations and semi-conscious or unconscious forces, some of them very demonic?

 But what is the difference anyway?
 At one point I see demons like in Tolkien's stories.
 They walk in procession, excited and blood-thirsty (years later I will be convinced these are the 'legions of fearsome demons' described in Vision Two of The Golden Star by J Michaud PhD), and I look away quickly, fearing to 'feed' this phenomenon with my attention.
 Still, I am not frightened.
 Partly because of my trust in the Shaman who is guiding and protecting us, partly because there is no real personal interaction with these beings.
 I am just an observer.
 But then something happens that does frighten me: Fear itself comes over me suddenly, independently, with no warning and no images or thoughts that could be identified as the cause of it.
 I am overwhelmed by emotions I have never experienced in my life and have no vocabulary for — except one word — despair.
 In normal situations in life, when I am faced with a crisis, I rely on my ability to think fast and resolve fast.
 But this time when I start thinking, I experience a very clear danger of going mad.
-I realize thinking is the last thing to do.
+I realise thinking is the last thing to do.

 The assistants are of no help at this point and the Shaman just keeps on singing.
 I feel that the act of thinking will suck me further into this storm of horrific feelings.
 Just before I almost panic, a strange foreknowledge comes to me.
 I suddenly know that there is only one way to survive this: firmly focus all my attention on my heart-centre, using my breath to concentrate.
 So, I sit, focused on my heart while breathing slowly in and out for a time that could be minutes or hours.
 At one point I lose consciousness and when I wake up, the effect of the drug is gone; the sun is rising and with it, feelings of immense relief and gratitude.
 I am awake, I have survived, I am sane!